TARGENE/targene-pipeline/docs/src/data_sources.md

 The following section will describe the data sources that are currently supported by TarGene.

+## Custom Dataset

+TarGene supports custom datasets which must include both genetic data (.bed and .bgen files) and trait data.
+Please ensure that the annotation of SNPs in your .bgen files matches the annotation used when speicfying the parameters.
+When running a custom dataset, you must set the `COHORT` parameter in the nextflow configuration file to the name of your cohort or custom dataset (anything **else** than "UKBB").
+The trait data for this mode must also be specified in the `DECRYPTED_DATASET` parameter in the nextflow configuration file.
+Please ensure the Sample IDs that map the genetic data to the trait data are included as the first column of your trait data, with the column name `SAMPLE_ID`.

 ## UK-Biobank

 The UK-Biobank is composed of both genetic data (.bed and .bgen files) and trait data.
 While there is a plan to use only bgen and trait data, the pipeline currently uses all sources of information.
 Below we explain how to specify those arguments to TarGene.
 For more information on the structure of the UK-Biobank data, please refer to their [User Guide](https://biobank.ndph.ox.ac.uk/crystal/exinfo.cgi?src=accessing_data_guide).

-## Custom Dataset

-TarGene now supports custom datasets outside of the UK-BioBank.
-This should still include both genetic data (.bed and .bgen files) and trait data.
-Please ensure that the annotation of SNPs in your .bgen files matches the annotation used when targeting a set of SNPs in TarGene.
-When running a custom dataset, you must set the `COHORT` parameter in the nextflow configuration file to the name of your cohort or custom dataset.
-The trait data for this mode must also be specified in the `DECRYPTED_DATASET` parameter in the nextflow configuration file.
-Please ensure the Sample IDs that map the genetic data to the trait data are included as the first column of your trait data, with the column name `SAMPLE_ID`.

 ### Main Dataset